Road Redemption

-Road Redemption is a vehicular combat racing video game developed by New Orleans-based studios EQ-Games and Pixel Dash Studios as a spiritual successor to the Road Rash series.
-The game on PC was released on October 4, 2017.
-Console versions of Road Redemption were released on November 6, 2018 for PlayStation 4, Xbox One, and Nintendo Switch.
-A mobile version of Road Redemption were released on September 28, 2022 for Android and iOS.
+Road Redemption is a vehicular combat racing video game developed by EQ-Games and Pixel Dash Studios.
+The game is a spiritual successor to the Road Rash series and was released for Windows PC on October 4, 2017.
+Console versions of Road Redemption were released on November 6, 2018, for PlayStation 4, Xbox One, and Nintendo Switch.

 Gameplay

 The game is a spiritual successor to the Road Rash series of racing video games.
 The game aims to replicate the arcade-like simplicity and silliness of the Road Rash games, while introducing more modern graphics and gameplay mechanics.
 In addition to the melee weapons featured in Road Rash, Road Redemption introduces firearms in the players options for weapons as well.
 The game will feature split screen multiplayer modes, including the computer-based ones, which is more of a rarity for the platform.
 The proposed Wii U version would have also featured the ability for multiplayer sessions to take place with one player on the television and the other using just the Wii U GamePad screen.